Category Archives: German Royals

 • Princess Mathilde (1936) – married Prince Johannes Heinrich of Saxe-Coburg and Gotha, had issue

-In 1944, he was arrested due to a letter he wrote against the Nazi regime following the attempted assassination of Hitler.
+In 1944, Maria Emanuel was arrested due to a letter he wrote against the Nazi regime following the attempted assassination of Hitler.
 He was transferred to Potsdam to be put on trial.
 Fortunately, thanks to the efforts and connections of his father, he was charged as a juvenile and avoided the death penalty.
-Finally, at the end of the war in 1945, he was released and rejoined his family.
+At the end of World War II in 1945, he was released and rejoined his family.
 After studying at the Düsseldorf Art Academy, Maria Emanuel worked as a painter and graphic artist in Munich, before moving to Switzerland in 1958.

 SUCCESSION DISPUTE